asrirawan/Statistical-Learning-vs-Machine-Learning/README.md

 # Statistical-Learning-vs-Machine-Learning
+Statistical learning refers to a vast set of tools for understanding data.
+These tools can be classifed as supervised or unsupervised.
+Broadly speaking, supervised statistical learning involves building a statistical model for predicting, or estimating, an output based on one or more inputs.
+Problems of this nature occur in felds as diverse as business, medicine, astrophysics, and public policy.
+With unsupervised statistical learning, there are inputs but no supervising output; nevertheless we can learn relationships and structure from such data (James et al. 2023)
 ### Here are some of the differences:
 * Both approaches rely on data, yet Statistical Learning employs rule-based programming, formalizing relationships between variables.
 In contrast, Machine Learning learns directly from data without explicit programming instructions.
 * Statistical Learning typically operates on smaller datasets with fewer attributes compared to Machine Learning, which can handle vast amounts of data and attributes.